-- 1. The Subject Property is hereby rezoned from the O-I (Office-Institution) zoning classification to the PC-2 (Perimeter Center District Subarea 2) zoning classification to allow for the development of up to 700,000 square feet of office space in three multi-story buildings, up to 900 residential units in four stand-alone multi-story buildings, together with accessory space and associated parking structures, one of which will be lined with residential units along its frontage (the "Development"); - 2.
-Maximum building heights in the Development shall be governed by the requirements of the PC-2 District, as set forth in Figure 27-104-3 in Section 27-104(c)(1) of the Perimeter Center Overlay, except, to the extent that the additional building height of the 20-story office tower found on the southern portion of the site as depicted in Exhibit "A" is hereby approved as a condition of zoning; - 3.
-Two Special Land Use Permits, as more specifically described in the Application materials submitted in support of Cases SLUP 18-02A and SLUP 18-02B, are hereby approved; - 4.
+- 1. The Subject Property is hereby rezoned from the PC-2 (Perimeter Center District Subarea 2)O-I (Office-Institution) zoning classification to the PC-2 (Perimeter Center District Subarea 2) zoning classification to allow for the development of up to 700,000 square feet of office space in three multi-story buildings, up to 675900 residential units in four-three stand-alone multi-story buildings, and a Medical Facility including Group Living/Nursing Home of up to 150 beds in a stand-alone multi-story building, together with accessory space and an associated parking structures, one of which will be lined with residential units along its frontage (the "Development"); - 2.
+Maximum building heights in the Development shall be governed by the requirements of the PC-2 District, as set forth in Figure 27-104-3 in Section 27-104(c)(1) of the Perimeter Center Districts, except, to the extent that the additional building height of the 20-story office tower found on the southern portion of the site as depicted in Exhibit "A" is hereby approved as a condition of zoning; - 3.
+The Special Land Use Permit to allow Group Living, -as more specifically described in the Application materials submitted in support of Cases SLUP 18-02A and SLUP 18-02B SLUP 22-02, isare hereby approved.
+SLUP 18-02A and SLUP 18-02B shall remain valid; - 4.
 The phasing of the Development's construction shall generally conform to the Phasing Plan attached as Exhibit "B." Except as otherwise provided in these conditions, the Owner shall have the sole right to determine the specific sequence of the buildings and other improvements with each Phase.
 Improvements on Perimeter Center East as indicated on the Conceptual Site Plan, with the exception of the multi-use trail described in Condition 8, shall be developed concurrently with the adjacent phase of Development; provided, however, the Owner shall have the right, in its sole discretion, to construct any improvements shown on Perimeter Center East in advance of the adjacent phase's construction.
 The Owner agrees to consult with the City's Community Development Director on any changes to the proposed Phasing Plan; - 5.
-At least fifty percent (50%) of the ground level north-south secondary linear street frontage of residential buildings B1, B2, and D1 as shown on the Conceptual Site Plan, together with the frontage of the townhomes lining Deck B, shall contain an active use to a depth of at least 20 feet from the face of such buildings.
-Such active uses may include, but shall not be limited to, retail space, restaurants or other food sales, building leasing areas, resident lounges, lobbies, fitness centers, cycle training and cycle maintenance areas, live-work units, and residential stoops (which shall not be required to meet the 20-foot depth requirement).
-At least 100 linear feet of such active use space shall be designed so as to be capable of conversion to retail or restaurant space in response to market demand in the future.
-The particular mix of active uses and timing of conversion to retail or restaurant space shall be determined by the Owner in its sole discretion, following consultation with the Community Development Director; - 6.
-Title to the Subject Property may be held in different ownership through any legal means, even if any of the resulting separately-owned parcels or tax parcels would not meet all of the PC-2 requirements and these conditions (the "Requirements") following legal separation provided that (1) collectively, the separately-owned parcels or tax parcels meet all of the Requirements and function together as a unified development site allowing vehicular and pedestrian circulation as well as the sharing of common area amenities, (2) the Subject Property is not divided in a manner that prevents vehicular access to sufficient parking entrances or exits by occupants of any structure or prevents access to the entire Development by police, fire and emergency service personnel; provided, however, the Owner shall have the right, in its sole discretion, to provide dedicated entry and secure access to all or any portion of the parking spaces within the parking decks; (3) the owner of a resulting separate parcel or tax parcel previously developed pursuant to the Requirements shall be allowed to rebuild equal or lesser floor area of any structure located on such separate parcel or tax parcel; and (4) no additional signage will be allowed beyond that permissible for the entire Subject Property under the City of Dunwoody Sign Ordinance;
+At least fifty percent (50%) of the ground level north-south secondary linear street frontage of all three residential buildings B1, B2, and D1 as shown on the Conceptual Site

+PlanExhibit A, together with the frontage of the townhomes lining Deck B, shall contain an active use to a depth of at least 20 feet from the face of such buildings.
+The parking deck fronting the new north-south secondary street shall be screened with residential uses that have entrances to each individual unit (labeled townhomes in Exhibit A).
+Such aActive uses may include, but shall not be limited to, retail space, restaurants or other food sales, building leasing areas, resident lounges, lobbies, fitness centers, cycle training and cycle maintenance areas, live-work units, and residential stoops (which shall not be required to meet the 20-foot depth requirement).
+At least 100 linear feet of such active use space shall be designed so as to be capable of conversion to retail or restaurant space in response to